 Zhongshan Park is also the favorite spot of photographers and Instagrammers to capture the Taipei business district skyline and Taipei 101 unobstructed.

 The lake in Zhongshan Park makes an incredible mirror effect shot of the Taipei skyline.
 The actual view and pictures captured here become more appealing with the glittering buildings reflected on the lake at night.

 Google Maps: Dahu Street, Neihu District, Taipei City, Taiwan 114

-Yes, Dahu Park houses a 13-hectare lake that has a beautiful bridge in it.
-The name of the bridge is Moon Bridge, but locals call it Jindai Bridge.
+Yes, Dahu Park houses a 13-hectare lake with a beautiful bridge.
+The bridge’s name is Moon Bridge, but locals call it Jindai Bridge.
 Moon bridge is built in traditional Chinese style, and it glows amazingly at night!
 It will be the highlight of your search for an excellent sight to photograph in Dahu Park.

 You can also create many water reflection shots in Sun Moon Lake.